What are Eating Disorders and How to Get Help

 There are many other treatments for eating disorders, including:

-- Hospitalization or inpatient rehabilitation, if the physical symptoms threaten life — Malnutrition is considered life threatening.
-Alternate choices include full-day rehabilitation in which the individual returns home at night.
+Hospitalization or inpatient rehabilitation if the physical symptoms threaten life — Malnutrition is regarded as potentially fatal.
+There are other full-day therapy options where the patient goes home at night.

 Get Help for an Eating Disorder